EB-5 Immigrant Investor Program

 This program is known as EB-5 for the name of the employment-based fifth preference visa that participants receive.

 Congress created the EB-5 Program in 1990 to stimulate the U.S. economy through job creation and capital investment by foreign investors.
-In 1992, Congress created the Immigrant Investor Program, also known as the Regional Center Program.
-This sets aside EB-5 visas for participants who invest in commercial enterprises associated with regional centers approved by USCIS based on proposals for promoting economic growth.
+In 1992, Congress created the Immigrant Investor Program, also known as the Regional Center Program, which sets aside EB-5 visas for participants who invest in commercial enterprises associated with regional centers approved by USCIS based on proposals for promoting economic growth.